Prep basketball star Mikey Williams arrested on suspicion of assault with deadly weapon

 SAN DIEGO (KSWB) — Mikey Williams, a high school basketball star with a massive social media following, was arrested Thursday in San Diego, the county sheriff’s department confirmed.

-Jail records show 18-year-old Michael Anthony Williams, born June 26, 2004, was taken into custody in the Jamul area of San Diego around 3:30 p.m.
-He was arrested on suspicion of five counts of assault with a deadly weapon, SDSO Sgt.
-Gavin Lanning confirmed to Nexstar’s KSWB.
+Jail records show 18-year-old Michael Anthony Williams, born June 26, 2004, was taken into custody in the Jamul area of San Diego County around 3:30 p.m.

+The San Diego County Sheriff’s Office said Williams was arrested in connection with an altercation that occurred on Mar.
+27, 2023 just before midnight.
+The incident, which SDSO said was reported the next day, started as a verbal argument about guests being asked to leave from a Jamul house.

+Five people, including three minors, got into a car and were driving away when shots were allegedly fired at the vehicle.
+The car was hit, the SDSO said, but nobody inside was hurt.

 Williams was booked into the San Diego Central Jail with a bail set at $50,000.
 He has since posted bond and is no longer in police custody.